Strong serving leads WNCC over Casper

 WNCC finished the match with 15 ace serves among the team.
-Fava had eight while Julia Moccellin and Mariah Fukumoto each had two aces, while Macey Boggs, AnaKaren Chavez, and Hyleigh Fornstrom each had one.
+Fava had eight, while Julia Moccellin and Mariah Fukumoto each had two aces, and Macey Boggs, AnaKaren Chavez, and Hyleigh Fornstrom each had one.

 WNCC head coach Binny Canales said the team played well in the match, especially serving and blocking.